 Offering Individual Support

 Each person’s strengths and weaknesses vary depending upon their preferences, their difficulties and personality.
-Alison has experience and training to support the range of difficulties: dyslexia, dyspraxia, dysgraphia and AD(H)D. She has also worked with a number of clients who have a Specific Learning Difficulty (SpLD) and autism as there are a range of neurodiversities that commonly overlap.
+Alison has experience and training to support the range of difficulties: dyslexia, dyspraxia, dysgraphia, AD(H)D and autism.
+There are a range of neurodiversities that commonly overlap.

 Alison’s aim is always to encourage the people that she works with to develop their full potential.
 She does this by helping them to develop ways of working which draw on their strengths.